LighteningCode/gifer/README.md

 <h6 style="color:red">Dont try to convert a file larger than 200mb your PC will surely blow up</h6>

-Example images below (converted the pictures using this, actually pretty dope)
+Example images below (converted the gifs using this library, actually pretty dope)

 ![gifer](./gifer.gif)

 and it also shows the logs if you set them when initializing FFmpeg.
+`const ffmpeg = createFFmpeg({ log: true })`
-That makes you get to see what is happening at in DevTools
+That shows you what is happening while the file is converting in DevTools

 ![logger](./log.gif)